Zywave/booster/src/_areas/design-system/components/dialogs.md

 * Implement a sticky footer area if scrolling is necessary and the user is not likely to need to scroll to view the actions.

 ![Example of a sticky footer on a Dialog](/images/dialog_fixed-footer.svg)

+<docs-spacer size="small"></docs-spacer>

+[INSERT NOTE] - The option for the footer to remain sticky has yet to be added to the Dialog in the toolkit.

 - - -